usacpcheung/timetabling-app/README.md

 * A teacher cannot be marked unavailable in a slot that already has a fixed assignment.
 * Duplicate fixed assignments for the same teacher and slot are rejected.
 * Minimum lesson values cannot exceed maximum values for either global or per-teacher settings.
+* Students cannot block a teacher if that teacher already has a fixed assignment with them or if the block would leave their group without a teacher for a subject.
+* Groups must have at least one subject and one member.
+Each subject must be required by all members and a suitable teacher must remain available after considering block rules.
 * A warning appears when **Require all subjects?** and **Use attendance priority** are enabled together because solving can take much longer.

 If any of these conditions fail the assignment is rejected and a message is